Terry Bradshaw: Professional career

 Bradshaw won his second straight Super Bowl MVP award in 1979 in Super Bowl XIV.
 He passed for 309 yards and two touchdowns in a 31–19 win over the Los Angeles Rams.
 Early in the fourth quarter, with Pittsburgh down 19–17, Bradshaw again turned to the long pass to help engineer a victory: a 73-yard touchdown to John Stallworth.
-Bradshaw shared Sports Illustrateds Sportsman of the Year award that season with fellow Pittsburgh star Willie Stargell, whose Pirates won the 1979 World Series.
+Bradshaw shared Sports Illustrated Sportsperson of the Year award that season with fellow Pittsburgh star Willie Stargell, whose Pirates won the 1979 World Series.